hawtio/website/src/docs/maven-plugins.md

         </systemProperties>
       </configuration>

 ## Camel Examples

-The <a href="http://camel.apache.org/download.html">Apache Camel distributons</a> includes a number of examples, which you can try out using Maven plugins.
+The [Apache Camel distributons](https://camel.apache.org/download.html) includes a number of examples, which you can try out using Maven plugins.

 For example to try the Camel console from a shell type: